nickysims123/WeatherVSGas/README.md

 2. Ensure PIP is working:
     1. run $python -m ensurepip --upgrade
     2. The above should show something like "Requirement already satisified: pip".
 If not, follow instructions here: https://pip.pypa.io/en/stable/installation/
+3. Choose the "final_project" branch, then copy the ssh key given by clicking the green code button, then ssh.
+4. Open a terminal on your device.
+If you are on windows, open a bash shell.
+More instructions here: https://www.onlogic.com/blog/how-to-enable-bash-for-windows-10-and-11/.
+If you are NOT on windows, proceed.
+5. run $git clone < pasted_ssh_key >
+6. run $cd WeatherVSGas
+7. run $make setup
+8. run $source /venv/bin/activate
+9. run $make run-vscode
+10. You should now have opened the Jupyteher Notebook containing all code in a virtual environment.
+You can test run the code by executing each code block in order.

 Initial Proposal: